 In the fall of 2011 Randi worked in a new play at Rogaland Teater, MOR: Eg konne vel tenkt meg å gå heile Den kinesiske mur, written by Rønnaug Kleiva.
 The play also starred the wonderful actress Sally Nilsson.
 It was based on songs from the albums Let Go and RED.

-She has released six albums and two eps.
+She has released seven albums and two eps.